 Jupyter notebooks

 You can use the Modal client library in notebook environments like Jupyter!
-Just import it and use as normal.
-However, there are some limitations to this.
+Just import modal and use as normal.
+You will likely need to use app.run to create an ephemeral app to run your functions:

 Known issues